mercadopago/devsite-docs/guides/payments/web-payment-checkout/latest/configurations.en.md

 _`excluded_payment_methods`_ | Method that excludes by specific <a href="https://www.mercadopago[FAKER][URL][DOMAIN]/developers/en/guides/localization/payment-methods/#bookmark_payment_methods_by_country" target="_blank">payment methods</a>: Visa, Mastercard or American Express, among others.
 _`excluded_payment_types`_ | Method that excludes by type of <a href="https://www.mercadopago[FAKER][URL][DOMAIN]/developers/en/guides/localization/payment-methods/#bookmark_payment_methods_by_country" target="_blank">payment method</a>: cash, credit or debit cards.
 _`installments`_ | Method that defines the amount of maximum number of installments to offer.
+_`purpose`_ | When the "wallet purchase" value is indicated, Checkout will accept payments exclusively from Mercado Pago registered users, with card and account balance.
 [[[
 ```php
 <?php